 Data on false positive rates were calculated as the percent of those without ovarian cancer who received a positive test result.
-The PLCO86 defined a positive screen based on the results of the initial screening tests (i.e., positive on TVU or CA-125 screening test).
-In the UKCTOCS87 a positive screen was defined as a positive initial screen that eventually led to surgery.
-The definition used in the PLCO, where the screening test result defines test positives, is consistent with the USPSTF interest in evaluating how the initial test sets in motion a cascade of effects.88 Each definition, however, provides slightly different insights, so we calculated and report false positive rates based on both definitions.
+The PLCO91 defined a positive screen based on the results of the initial screening tests (i.e., positive on TVU or CA-125 screening test).
+In the UKCTOCS92 a positive screen was defined as a positive initial screen that eventually led to surgery.
+The definition used in the PLCO, where the screening test result defines test positives, is consistent with the USPSTF interest in evaluating how the initial test sets in motion a cascade of effects.93

+Each definition, however, provides slightly different insights, so we calculated and report false positive rates based on both definitions.

-In accordance with the CONSORT scientific standards for the design and analysis of randomized controlled trials, when multiple statistical tests are reported for key trial outcomes, we prioritize statistical analyses defined a priori in the trial protocol.89
+In accordance with the CONSORT scientific standards for the design and analysis of randomized controlled trials, when multiple statistical tests are reported to test comparisons between trial arms, we prioritize statistical tests defined a priori in the trial protocol.94